franzbu/EnhancedSpaces.spoon/README.md

   ...
 ```

+You can also move windows to adjacent mSpaces by pressing 'modifier1' or 'modifier2' and dragging 80 percent of more of it beyond the left or right screen border.
+If you release the modifier before releasing the mouse button, the window is moved while you stay on the current mSpace, otherwise you move along with the window.

 ### Switch Directly to Any mSpace

 For switching directly to any mSpace, press 'alt' and the key for your mSpace.